 Breaststroke has been getting a bad press for years.
-But as we gear up for our first breaststroke swim clinic to be held on 6-8 May 2016, professional swim coach Salim says it’s time to embrace the underdog.
+But, professional swim coach Salim says it’s time to embrace the underdog.

 The history of breaststroke goes way back to the Stone Age.
 Britain’s greatest ever swimmer (or should that be poet) swam all of his epic swims using it.
 And if it was good enough for Byron…